dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 The Joy of the Grind alongside your Universal Aptitude has fused to create the Curiosity Catalyst.
 This fusion has ignited within you an unstoppable enthusiasm for all the universe has to offer.
 Whether it's the intricacies of coding, the profound depths of the Dao, or the arcane secrets of magic, your curiosity for learning knows no bounds.
 Your pursuit of knowledge has transcended superficiality, allowing you to delve into each subject covered by your aptitude with passion.
 Your mind is a constant whirlwind of discovery, always asking questions, seeking answers, and leading you to breakthroughs and innovations.
 The universe is vast, and your thirst for its knowledge is endless.
 You will never tire of learning about its wonders.
 You may turn off the Curiosity Catalyst at any time you wish, and it will never negatively influence your mental state, so don’t worry about becoming a mad scientist.
+UPGRADE
+**Universal Power Plant**
+Cost: 5 SP
+Required:Universal Aptitude

+Inside you, there is a malleable source of energy.
+When you visit a new universe, if there is a power system reliant on some specific type of supernatural energy, your internal source will evolve to allow you to emulate it.
+This also speeds up the process of acquiring new aptitudes, now requiring only a month to do so.

+*Instant Adaptation*
+Required: Engine of Escalation, or VitaSync
+No longer do you need to wait months for the adaptation to kick in.
+Now, the moment you encounter any new type of supernatural energy, be it magic, psionic, or anything else, your source will instantly adapt to emulate the newly encountered energy.
+You will also gain the basic understanding on how to manipulate these new energies, but will still have to wait around a week for more deep understanding, although this time can be drastically cut down with practice.

 **A Step Beyond**
 Cost: 7 SP